golioth/docs/docs/firmware/device-sdk/firmware-upgrade/0-overview-dfu.md

 * Upload the alternative image version to Golioth Console and prepare it for release

 All devices running the DFU service will automatically download the release candidate and update the firmware.

+[//]: # (Go into detail regarding use of the API in a modular fashion.
+Detail the process of adding the DFU components to a standard )
+[//]: # (sample application like Blinky to encourage the distinguishing of the API from the DFU sample.
+Provide some insight into)
+[//]: # (the system_client.c functions that enable the DFU service.)